 “If you go quick out and run, then you are safe but if you fall down, they beat and kick you so long, till you cross the border.”

-It was about eight police officers with balaclavas, batons, guns and electric shockers standing in two rows, who forced them to walk towards the border.
+There were about eight police officers described as wearing balaclavas, batons, with guns and electric shockers standing in two rows, who forced them to walk towards the border.
 They beat all of them.

 “They only beat you on the body, they know, they don’t want that there are visible scars or black and blue marks.”